Salient Object Detection: A Survey: Survey of the State of the Art

 \textbf{Segmentation models}.
-Segmenting salient objects is closely related to the figure-ground problem, which is essentially a binary classification problem by separating the salient object from the background.
+Segmenting salient objects is closely related to the figure-ground problem, which is essentially a binary classification problem trying to separate the salient object from the background.
 Yu~\etal\cite{yu2010automatic} utilize the complementary characteristics of imperfect saliency maps generated by different contrast-based saliency models.
 Specifically, two complementary saliency maps are first generated for each image, including a sketch-like map and an envelope-like map.
-The sketch-like map can accurately locate parts of the most salient object (\ie, skeleton with high precision), while the envelope-like map can roughly cover the entire salient object (\ie, envelope with high recall).
+The sketch-like map can accurately locate parts of the most salient object (\ie~skeleton with high precision), while the envelope-like map can roughly cover the entire salient object (\ie~envelope with high recall).
 With these two maps, the reliable foreground and background regions can be detected from each image first to train a pixel classifier.
-By labeling all the other pixels with this classifier, the entire salient object can be detected as a whole.
-It is extended in \cite{tian2014learning} by learning the complementary saliency maps for salient object segmentation.
+By labeling all other pixels with this classifier, the salient object can be detected as a whole.
+This method is extended in \cite{tian2014learning} by learning the complementary saliency maps for the purpose of salient object segmentation.

-Lu~\etal~\cite{lu2011salient} exploit the convexity (concavity) prior for salient object segmentation, which assumes that the region on the convex side of a curved boundary tends to belong to the foreground.
+Lu~\etal~\cite{lu2011salient} exploit the convexity (concavity) prior for salient object segmentation.
+This prior assumes that the region on the convex side of a curved boundary tends to belong to the foreground.
 Based on this assumption, concave arcs are first found on the contours of superpixels.
-For a concave arc, its convexity context is defined as the windows which are tightly around the arc.
+For a concave arc, its convexity context is defined as the windows which are tightly close to the arc.
 An undirected weight graph is then built over the superpixels with concave arcs, where the weights between vertices are determined by the summation of concavity context on different scales in the hierarchical segmentation of the image.
-Finally the Normalized Cut algorithm~\cite{ShiM00Ncut} is performed to separate the salient object from the background.
+Finally, the Normalized Cut algorithm~\cite{ShiM00Ncut} is performed to separate the salient object from the background.